Research Sources: Primary, Secondary, Tertiary

 - Smithsonian Education: Teachers, families, and students can find lesson plans and resources linked to Common Core State Standards and California Standards

-- Smithsonian Institution: Archives materials for K-12 teachers
+- Smithsonian Institute: Archives materials for K-12 teachers

 - Web Gallery of Art: Virtual museum and searchable database of Western European art